AML Firmwide Risk Assessment Case Study: AEF61-12E6A-58B81

 2024-02-20

-The law firm provided a fully compliant FWRA in April 2023 and fully compliant PCPs to the SRA in May 2023.
+By April 2023, the firm provided a fully compliant FWRA and, by May 2023, submitted fully compliant PCPs to the SRA.